 This phase of the community engagement process took place from March to June 2025 and included stakeholder conversations and interviews to better understand the issues and opportunities associated with the park.
 Interviewed stakeholders included:

-In this phase, the City will work with the community to build a shared understanding of the current state of the park.
-This includes identifying what is working well, what needs improvement and the key challenges and opportunities driving the need for change.
-The City will also work with the community to refine the draft vision statement and draft guiding principles that will guide the design process and reflect the values of the community, the City and the donor.
+In this phase, the City worked with the community to build a shared understanding of the current state of the park.
+This included identifying what is working well, what needs improvement and the key challenges and opportunities driving the need for change.
+The City also worked with the community to refine the draft vision statement and draft guiding principles that will guide the design process and reflect the values of the community, the donor and also align with City policies.

 The community engagement activities anticipated in this phase include:

-The anticipated outcomes of this phase include a finalized set of big moves and design options related to each of them.
+The anticipated outcomes of this phase include a final vision statement, guiding principles and big moves and design options related to each of them.

-In this phase, the City will present a preferred design direction that reflects what we’ve heard so far.
-This is an opportunity to share detailed feedback on the proposed plan and to refine aspects such as specific design features, programming and governance to ensure the future Queen’s Park North reflects a shared vision and is ready to move into design development.
+In this phase, the City will present a preferred design direction that reflects what we have heard.
+This is an opportunity to share detailed updates on the proposed plan and to refine aspects such as specific design features, programming and governance to ensure the future Queen’s Park North reflects a shared vision and is ready to move into design development.

 The community engagement activities anticipated in this phase include: